Public Data: How to Access and Use It

 Oftentimes, State Secretaries of State are responsible for maintaining these records and every state has slightly different rules about who can access and use records and for what purpose.
 For instance, in some states you can use the data from these records for any purpose and in other states you can only use the data for election-related purposes.

 Public datasets like these are accessed through a variety of means.
 Like many public records, some are available physically at government offices upon request.
 Others can be downloaded off the web and sometimes upon request state agencies will forward records in the form of discs, USBs, or paper.
-But regardless of where they are found and accessed, these records are a treasure trove of data that many political actors look to when trying to understand their preferred political audiences.
+But regardless of where they are found and accessed, these records are a treasure trove of data that many policy advocates look to when trying to understand their preferred audiences.
 These actors include campaigns, academic researchers, pollsters, data companies, and others.

 What other kinds of public data records exist?

-There are a lot of public records out there; including real estate records, criminal records, and environmental records, but a key source of government data that is used by political actors is the Census’ data.
+There are a lot of public records out there; including real estate records, criminal records, and environmental records, but a key source of government data that is used by policy advocates is the Census’ data.
 The Census Decennial data is the data resulting from population canvassing every ten years which is released to the public.
 It’s often used to make political determinations, such as the amount of people that are in a distinct area that is relied on for redistricting.
 By law, Census records are aggregated with advanced statistical techniques called “differential privacy” to make sure the privacy of individuals is protected.

 Why do these records exist?